How we chose our cattle dog’s registered name

 We registered Scout with the AKC just for fun.
 If we decide to dabble in sports or something like rally later on, she’ll need a registration number to be entered in events!

-I was also interested in getting at least a few trick dog titles after I realized that a lot of the lifestyle training and obedience we work on also counts as tricks (commands like middle, place, and heel).
-A week after her official AKC registration was processed, we earned both her novice and intermediate trick dog titles!
+I was also interested in getting at least a few trick dog titles after I realized a lot of the lifestyle training and obedience commands we work on also counts as tricks (behaviors like middle, place, and heel).
+A week after her official AKC registration was processed, we earned both her novice and intermediate trick dog titles—later on we got her advanced title in an in-person group class.

 When registering with the AKC, there are two options to choose from if your dog didn’t come with purebred registration as a puppy: